Therapy Approaches: Understanding Your Mental Health Care Plan

 For example, people feeling distant from their spouse may prefer couples counseling over individual counseling.
 Alternatively, a person living with depression who has difficulty getting out of bed may prefer the convenience of online therapy over more traditional in-person approaches.

-How to choose the right type of therapy for your mental health
+How to choose the right approach to therapy for your mental health

 The amount of options available can make choosing the right type of treatment overwhelming.
 There often isn’t one “right” type of therapy, as each type offers its own benefits that can lead to positive benefits for different clients.